pantheon-systems/documentation/source/content/terminus/install.md

 There are several ways to install Terminus, depending on your use case:

 - For a self-contained Terminus executable, [install terminus.phar](#standalone-terminus).
-- For a composer-managed version of Terminus that is _not_ part of your other composer-managed project(s) and doesn't utilize global composer installations, use the [Terminus installer PHAR](#terminus-installer-phar).
+- For a Composer-managed version of Terminus that is _not_ part of your other Composer-managed project(s) and doesn't utilize global Composer installations, use the [Terminus installer PHAR](#terminus-installer-phar).
 - If you want to contribute to the Terminus project, [download and install](https://github.com/pantheon-systems/terminus#installing-with-git) from the git repository.

-### Standalone Terminus
+### Standalone Terminus PHAR

 The following commands will: